Brain-Tumor-Breast-Cancer-Detection/Brain_Tumor--Breast_Cancer--Detection_App/README.md

 ## Development server

 * Install Python
-* Clone repository
+* Clone repository.
-* Navigate to the project folder using the command line and run `pip install -r requirements.txt`
+* Navigate to the project folder using the command line and run `pip install -r requirements.txt`.
+* unzip the `models.zip` folder.
 * Run the code for a dev server.
 Navigate to `http://localhost:5000/`.
 The application will automatically reload if you change any of the source files.